 While shredding results in the fastest decomposition, it also requires the most work.

-Begin by finely shredding your cardboard until the pieces are around 1” inch wide.
+Begin by finely shredding sheets of cardboard until the pieces are around 1” inch wide.

 Thin cardboard can go through a paper shredder, but you’ll have to do anything thicker by hand.